IBM-EPBL/IBM-Project-3566-1658580454/Data Visualization Charts/README.md

 <h1>Note:</h1><br>
-<p>The pdf file is a compilation of all the visualiztion wihe a few data edited</p>
+<p>The pdf file is a compilation of all the visualiztion with a few data edited</p>